Mithgol/node-fidonet-fidohtml/README.md

 ## Using Fidonet HTML

-When you `require()` the installed module, you get a constructor that uses the options object as its parameter:
+When you `require()` the installed module, you get a constructor that uses an optional `options` object as its parameter:

 ```js
 var FidoHTML = require('fidohtml');
 var decoder = FidoHTML(options);
 ```

-The options object may be absent.
+The `options` object (or any of its properties) may be absent.
+When present, the following properties are used:

+* `options.dataMode` — by default it is `false`; when it's true, some HTML5 attributes remain unpopulated and the corresponding `data-XXXX` attributes are populated instead.
+(In this mode additional client-side JavaScript processing of HTML5 tags becomes necessary.
+Useful for whitelisting, preprocessing or otherwise preventing the default behaviour of a browser.)

 The constructed object has the following method: